L1A1 Self-Loading Rifle: India

-The Rifle 7.62 mm 1A1 which is also known as Ishapore 1A1, is a copy of the L1A1 self-loading rifle.
+The Rifle 7.62 mm 1A1, or the Ishapore 1A1, is a copy of the L1A1 self-loading rifle.
 It is produced at Ordnance Factory Tiruchirappalli of the Ordnance Factories Board.
-It differs from the UK SLR in that the wooden butt-stock uses the butt-plate from the Lee–Enfield with trap for oil bottle and cleaning pull-through.
-The 1A1 rifle has been replaced in service with the Indian Army by the INSAS 5.56 mm assault rifle.
+It differs from the UK SLR in that the wooden butt-stock uses the butt-plate from the Lee–Enfield with trap for oil bottle and cleaning pull-through, while copying some elements from metric FALs such as the bolt release.
+The 1A1 rifle has been replaced in service with the Indian Army by the INSAS 5.56mm assault rifle.
+It's also known as the Ishapore Rifle since it was also made at Rifle Factory Ishapore.
+They can be equipped with the 1A and 1A Long Blade bayonet, based on the L1A4 bayonet.